This post may contain affiliate links. Please read our disclosure policy.

 (A Post Written by Peggy Abood)

-Maureen and I have always felt a special kinship to Saint Patrick’s Day which must have originated with birth when our 100% Lebanese parents gave each of their daughters Irish sounding names.
-And it didn’t end there: when they sent us each off to Saint Mary’s for college they were setting us down a very particular path resulting in many things, including this: a very high proportion of our lifelong friends would be the beautiful daughters of Ireland, who are fixtures of the school.
+Maureen and I have always felt a special kinship to St. Patrick’s Day which must have originated with birth when our 100% Lebanese parents gave each of their daughters Irish sounding names.
+And it didnโt end there: when they sent us each off to Saint Maryโs for college they were setting us down a very particular path resulting in many things, including this: a very high proportion of our lifelong friends would be the beautiful daughters of Ireland, who are fixtures of the school.

 Which brings me to our drinks installment, Irish Coffee.
-This is a simple drink to put together with just a few basic ingredients, enjoyed hot on a cold day.
+This is a simple drink to put together with just a few basic ingredients, enjoyed not only on st. patrickโs day but on any chilly night that calls for something warm and cozy.

-Others claim Irish Coffee was invented the long-closed Dolphin bar in Dublin.
-In any case, there’s no argument that the drink comes to the US through a columnist for the New York Herald Tribune.
-The year was 1948, the drink’s author, the wonderfully named Clementine Paddleford.
+Others claim the drink was invented the long-closed Dolphin bar in Dublin.
+In any case, thereโs no argument that the drink comes to the US through a columnist for theย New York Herald Tribune.
+The year was 1948, the drinkโs author, the wonderfully named Clementine Paddleford.

 - Heavy whipping cream, cold